|Value||Eligibility||Open date||Close date|

 IV. feedback from two academic referees.

 b.
-The successful applicant will be awarded the Scholarship on the nomination of the Head of School – Psychology, or their nominee.
+The successful applicant will be awarded the Scholarship on the nomination of the Head of School of Psychology, or their nominee.

 a.
-The Scholarship will provide an annual stipend allowance of up to $16,000 per annum (fixed rate) for one year.
+The Scholarship will provide an annual stipend allowance of $10,000 per annum (fixed rate) for one year.

 b.
 The Scholarship is for commencement in relevant research period in which it is offered for and cannot be deferred or transferred to another area of research.